pmPartch/CryptoI/README.md

 You can work around the modInverse by using modPow like so:
 To calculate  __b ^ -1 mod m__ can be accomplished by __BigInteger.modPow(b,m-1,m)__

 The modulus for BigInteger is an operator overload of the % operator...just be sure to have a BigInteger of either side of the operator.

-$
+Also note my comment on modulo operator in C&#35; above as it also applies here.